shipshapecode/shepherd/docs-src/tutorials/02-usage.md

 For example: `{selector: '.some-element', event: 'click'}`.
 It doesn't have to be an event inside the tour, it can be any event fired on any element on the page.
 You can also always manually advance the Tour by calling `myTour.next()`.
 - `highlightClass`: An extra class to apply to the `attachTo` element when it is highlighted (that is, when its step is active).
 You can then target that selector in your CSS.
+- `id`: The string to use as the `id` for the step.
+If an id is not passed one will be generated.
 - `showCancelLink`: Should a cancel "✕" be shown in the header of the step?
 - `showOn`: A function that, when it returns true, will show the step.
 If it returns false, the step will be skipped.
 - `scrollTo`: Should the element be scrolled to when this step is shown?